Front Range Fed

 Strawberry dipped in whipped cream.

-If you try this Easy Strawberry Whipped Cream Frosting, let me know what you think in the comments below!
+If you try this Easy Strawberry Whipped Cream Frosting, leave a star rating and let me know what you think in the comments below!
 And don't forget to tag me on Instagram @frontrangefed with a pic - I'd love to see how yours turns out and how you end up using it!

 Recipe